Starting on September 1, 2020, new features are available on IBM Watson Machine Learning, including:

-- When you are finished migrating assets, open the Settings tab for your project to upgrade your Watson Machine Learning service instance.
+- When you are finished migrating assets, open the Settings tab for your project to associate a new Watson Machine Learning service instance.

 Watch this short video to see how to migrate assets to use the upgraded Watson Machine Learning service.

 After migrating your assets and associating a v2 machine learning service instance, you might have to retrain your SPSS Modeler flows and save them to Watson Machine Learning.
 Retrain if a model uses any of the folowing 6 nodes before deploying them or new deployments will fail.

 - XGBoost Tree